USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <generatordatabase shouldsave="false" servername="" databasename="" description=""/>
 ```

 The **generatordatabase** element specifies the database to save the outputs selected in the **savedata** element.
-This element is not necessary to complete a MOVES run and may be omitted from a runspec.
+This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 ## Donotperformfinalaggregation